Alfombruh/webserv/README.md

 • You server must have default error pages if none are provided.
 • You can’t use fork for something else than CGI (like PHP, or Python, and so forth).
 • You must be able to serve a fully static website.
-• Clients must be able to upload files.
+• Clients must be able to images files.
 • You need at least GET, POST, and DELETE methods.
 • Stress tests your server.
 It must stay available at all cost.
 • Your server must be able to listen to multiple ports (see Configuration file).